By Jeffrey Pepper Rodgers

 Please note that this piece contains affiliate links, meaning Acoustic Guitar will earn a small commission (at no cost to you) when you click through and make a purchase.
 Thanks for your support!

 How old were you when you started playing?
 What tools have you found most useful in beginning your guitar-learning journey?
-Leave a comment below with your suggestions, stories, and questions!
+Give us your suggestions, stories, and questions!